 What is Spoliation?

 It is vital that you avoid what is known as spoliation which is purposely failing to preserve evidence.
 Spoliation is intentionally destroying or concealing evidence.
 If the opposing party believes evidence has been destroyed or hidden, they can file a spoliation claim.
 As long as it is proven that the critical evidence that is relevant to the case was concealed or destroyed the courts may impose a sanction.
 Do not risk your case being dismissed or having a default judgment entered against you.
-A Jacksonville construction attorney understands the complexity of these laws so we highly recommend you retain legal counsel in this type of matter.
+An experienced Jacksonville construction attorney will understand the complexity of these laws so we highly recommend you retain legal counsel in this type of matter.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.